 We may yet get the sane question and, in spite of the sound and fury (and video), a thoughtful reply from a resiliently optimistic American people.
 This American’s resiliently optimistic prediction, for what it’s worth, is 2200 and 45.
 2200 in the S&P 500 before the month is out (but be prepared to short a drop to 2000).
 And a 45th president who will work for shared prosperity and not more inequality, whatever her (or his) party.

 But like the election, expect the road to that outcome to have some big potholes — big enough to hold a Wells Fargo armored car.
 The only sure thing this fall is volatility.
 I’m referring to the markets now, not candidates.
-Volatility is opportunity, for traders who can limit their risk using binary options or other methods.
+Volatility is opportunity, for traders who can limit their risk using digital 100s options or other methods.
 If only there were a way to guarantee limited risk in politics.